Thanksgiving Made Easier With Top Tips From Home Cooks

 Here's how Brenda Venable plans out her Thanksgiving cooking:

-- Monday before for a last trip for fresh produce and dairy.
-I go over the house on Monday and set the table.
+- Monday Go for a last trip for fresh produce and dairy.
+I go over the house and set the table.

 Happy Thanksgiving from all of us at Allrecipes!